shengyanli1982/struc/README.md

 4. **Memory Management**

+    - When packing, the library pre-allocates a buffer with the exact size needed for the data

+        ```go
+        bufferSize := packer.Sizeof(value, options)
+        buffer := make([]byte, bufferSize)
+        ```

-    - The library uses internal 4K buffers for efficient unpacking
+    - For unpacking, the library uses internal 4K buffers for efficient operations
     - When unpacking, slice/string fields in your struct will directly reference these internal buffers
     - These buffers will remain in memory as long as your struct fields reference them
-    - Example of memory retention:

         ```go
         type Message struct {